List of equipment of the United States Coast Guard: Cutters

-Larger cutters (over 181 ft in length) are controlled by Area Commands (Atlantic Area or Pacific Area).
+Larger cutters, over 181 ft in length, are controlled by Area Commands, the Atlantic Area or Pacific Area.
 Smaller cutters come under control of district commands.
 Cutters usually carry a motor surf boat and/or a rigid-hulled inflatable boat.
 Polar-class icebreakers (WAGB) carry an Arctic survey boat (ASB) and landing craft.

 Any Coast Guard crew with officers or petty officers assigned has law-enforcement authority (14 USC Sec.
 89) and can conduct armed boardings.

 The Coast Guard operates 243 Cutters, defined as any vessel more than 65 ft long, that has a permanently assigned crew and accommodations for the extended support of that crew.

 Boats

 The Coast Guard operates about 1,402 boats, defined as any vessel less than 65 ft in length, which generally operate near shore and on inland waterways.
-The most common is 25 ft long, of which the Guard has more than 350; the shortest is 13 ft.
+The most common is 25 ft long, of which the Guard has more than 350.
+The shortest is 13 ft.